 Alternatives to the Chase Sapphire Reserve

-If you decide the Chase Sapphire Reserve® isn’t worth the $550 annual fee, below are a couple of different alternatives that still offer flexible travel rewards.
+If you found in this Chase Sapphire Reserve review that isn’t worth the $550 annual fee, below are a couple of different alternatives that still offer flexible travel rewards.

 Chase Sapphire Preferred Card

-If you enjoy the Chase Ultimate Rewards 1:1 point transfer opportunities, but won’t benefit from the Sapphire Reserve’s other travel benefits, the Chase Sapphire Preferred offers these two travel rewards:
+If you enjoy the Chase Ultimate Rewards 1:1 point transfer opportunities but won’t benefit from the Sapphire Reserve’s other travel benefits, the Chase Sapphire Preferred® Card offers these two travel rewards:

 - Unlimited 1:1 point transfers